-If you are like me, you probably wonder how you can afford the cost of bankruptcy in Texas when it’s difficult to pay bills.
+If you are like me, you probably wonder how you can afford the cost of bankruptcy in Texas when it’s difficult to pay bills, especially in 2022 as inflation runs rampant.
 Many bankruptcy costs such as the filing fee and the credit counseling courses are relatively similar.
 That said, the cost of bankruptcy attorney fees may range dramatically whether you are in Houston or San Antonio.

 The purpose of this article is to provide you with estimated all-in costs:

 A Chapter 7 Bankruptcy is often less expensive than Chapter 13 bankruptcy.
 Chapter 7 bankruptcy attorneys in Texas can cost between $800 - $2000.
-The cost may increase or decrease based on complexity and location.
+The cost may increase or decrease based on the following factors: Complexity, location, level of attorney connection, and the bankruptcy lawyer's expertise.

 Here are some of the ranges of cost in major cities in Texas.